ibm-cloud-docs/cloud-infrastructure/ha-block-storage-snapshots.md

 # Regional snapshots in 3-tier architecture
 {: #regional-snapshots-3-tier-arch}

-Block storage snapshots can be created in {{site.data.keyword.Cloud}} VPC Gen2.
+Block storage snapshots can be created in {{site.data.keyword.cloud}} VPC Gen2.
 You can use this feature for a backup and restore of a 3-tier application.
 Block storage snapshots can also be used to scale out a 3-tier system with minimal changes to your application.

  ![Block storage.](images/ha-block-storage-arch.png){:caption="Figure 1.
 Regional snapshots in 3-tier architectures" caption-side="bottom"}